RBCHK/RBCHK/README.md

 Hi 👋 My name is Artem RYBACHUK
 ===============================
 Front-end developer with Master's degree in computer engineering.
 Certificate of successful completion of the Full Stack Development Bootcamp course.
 Certificate of successful completion of the Data Analyst Program at NPower Canada.
 More than 5 years of experience in developing, maintaining, debugging and testing front-end web applications using modern JavaScript web frameworks such as React/Next.
 Experience with Agile project management methodologies.

-* NPower Canada Data Analyst Program course Certificate
-* GoIT Full Stack Development Bootcamp course Certificate
-* IBM Data Analyst Professional .
-* Microsoft Azure AI900 Professional Certificate
+IBM Data Analyst Professional Certificate.
+Microsoft Azure AI900 Professional Certificate.

 * 🌍  I'm based in Vancouver, Canada
 * ✉️  You can contact me at [artem.rybachuk@gmail.com](mailto:artem.rybachuk@gmail.com)